Brooke Candy: 2014–2017: Breakthrough, Opulence, and major-label releases

-2017–2021: Independent career and Sexorcism
+2018–2020: Independent career and Sexorcism

 In 2017, the release for Daddy Issues was canceled after Candy left RCA.
-Candy spoke to Bullett magazine about her experience with RCA Records, comparing it to the film The Matrix and expressed relief at leaving the label.
-She also confirmed she was working on an EP set to be released during summer of 2017.
-The EP would consist of all original music as Sony owned the songs Candy previously created.
+Candy spoke to Bullett magazine about her experience with RCA Records, comparing it to The Matrix and expressed relief at leaving the label.
+She confirmed she was working on an EP to be released during the summer of 2017.
+The EP would have original music as Sony owned the songs Candy previously created.
 During June 2017, she toured as a supporting act for Lizzo and performed at LA Pride.
-She premiered the music video for her single "Volcano" on July 7, 2017, co-written by Candy herself, producer Cory Enemy, Sia, and Jesse Saint John.
+Candy premiered the music video for her single "Volcano" on July 7, 2017, co-written by Candy, producer Cory Enemy, Sia, and Jesse Saint John.

-Candy released "For Free" as a Germany-only promotional single on March 14, 2018.
-It was featured on the Germany's Next Topmodel "Hip-Hop Edition" episode, where Candy made an appearance and a music video filming took place.
-This was followed by a single called "War", intended as the lead single for Candy's punk rock-inspired second EP titled Who Cares? before it was scrapped due to Candy focusing on new material.
-The single was written by Candy with Jesse Saint John, MNDR, Peter Wade, Will Ivy and Dave Sharma and released on May 18, 2018, alongside its lyric video, directed by Korean artist MLMA.
-The follow-up single "My Sex" featuring Pussy Riot, MNDR and Mykki Blanco was released on August 17, 2018, along its animated music video, directed by Swedish artist Pastelae and made in collaboration with ManyVids.
-The song was co-written by Charli XCX and also produced by MNDR and Wade, with additional production by Trapchat.
-She also teamed up with Pornhub directing an erotic film called I Love You, which was released on August 29, 2018.
+Candy released "For Free" as a promotional single on March 14, 2018 only in Germany.
+It was featured on Germany's Next Topmodel "Hip-Hop Edition" episode, where Candy made an appearance and a music video was filmed during the show.
+A single called "War" followed. it was intended to be the lead single for Candy's punk rock-inspired second EP titled Who Cares? before it was scrapped due to Candy focusing on new material.
+The single was written by Candy with Jesse Saint John, MNDR, Peter Wade, Will Ivy and Dave Sharma and released on May 18, 2018, alongside a lyric video, directed by MLMA, a Korean artist.
+The single "My Sex" featuring Pussy Riot, MNDR, and Mykki Blanco was released on August 17, 2018, with an animated music video directed by Swedish artist Pastelae and made in collaboration with ManyVids.
+The song was co-written by Charli XCX and produced by MNDR and Wade, with additional production by Trapchat.
+Candy teamed with Pornhub and Candy directed an erotic film called I Love You, which was released on August 29, 2018.